abhisheksr01/spring-boot-microservice-best-practices/README.md

 where "companieshouse" is the context path.

-### 5. Continuous Integration and Continuos Delivery/Deployment
+### 5. Continuous Integration, Delivery and Deployment

-**Continuous Integration**: It's a software development practise where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.
+**Continuous Integration**: It's a software development practise where members of a team integrate their work frequently, usually each person integrates at least daily - leading to multiple integrations per day.<br/>
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.

 Continuous Integration is a key step to digital transformation.

 **Continuous Delivery**: It's software engineering approach in which teams produce software in short cycles, ensuring that the software can be reliably released at any time and, when releasing the software, doing so **manually**.

-**Continuous Deployment**: It means that every change goes through the pipeline and **automatically** gets put into production, resulting in many production deployments every day.
+**Continuous Deployment**: It means that every change goes through the pipeline and **automatically** gets put into production, resulting in many production deployments every day.<br/>
 To do Continuous Deployment you must be doing Continuous Delivery.

 Pictorial representation of the above two approaches:
 ![](images/continuous-delivery-deployment.png)